dlab-berkeley/programming-fundamentals/shell/1-3_pipe.md

 subtitle: Pipes and Filters
 minutes: 15
 ---
-## Learning Objectives
+> ## Learning Objectives
->
-*   Redirect a command's output to a file.
+> *   Redirect a command's output to a file.
-*   Process a file instead of keyboard input using redirection.
+> *   Process a file instead of keyboard input using redirection.
-*   Construct command pipelines with two or more stages.
+> *   Construct command pipelines with two or more stages.
-*   Explain what usually happens if a program or pipeline isn't given any input to process.
+> *   Explain what usually happens if a program or pipeline isn't given any input to process.
-*   Explain Unix's "small pieces, loosely joined" philosophy.
+> *   Explain Unix's "small pieces, loosely joined" philosophy.

 Now that we know a few basic commands, we can finally look at the shell's most powerful feature: the ease with which it lets us combine existing programs in new ways.

+### Counting

 We'll start with a directory called `data/articles` that contains text files of news articles.
 They are organized by the region they cover.
 So africa1.txt is the first article about Africa, africa2.txt the second and so on.